1. What is a Struck Off Company?

 4. Can a struck off company be restored?

 In some cases, it might be possible to restore a struck off company, but the process can be complex and may require legal assistance.
-The specific process for restoring a struck off company will depend on the jurisdiction in which the company was incorporated and the circumstances surrounding the company’s striking-off.
+The specific process for restoring a struck off company will depend on the jurisdiction in which the company was incorporated and the circumstances surrounding the company’s striking off.

 In general, the process of restoring a struck off company may involve the following steps: